 Primary and secondary schools

 Education in Lithuania is compulsory for children from 7 (the calendar year when the child reaches the age of seven) to 16 years of age.
-Municipal schools are free of charge.
+Education in municipal schools is free of charge.

 To enroll at a school, the pupil is required to submit the following documents: